Moses-Morris/Artificial-intelligence-and-ML-in-Python/README.md

 This is the progressive implementation of the above concepts by the help of OpenCv Library.

-This involve a series of different concepts Implementation on data and training models to be useful for various tasks and operations.
+This involve a series of different concepts.

+Implementation on data and training models to be useful for various tasks and operations.